 For your command line program, you need these pieces:

-, which we can run from the command line to begin our game:
+Create a file adventure.rb, which we can run from the command line to begin our game:

 # adventure.rb